egladman/wombat-pcb/README.md

 ### Drawbacks

 - Keycap compatibility.
 Good lucking finding properly labeled modifiers.
 This isn't a deal breaker for me since I mostly type on blanks these days.
-- I'm sure there are other drawbacks, I think I've just become oblibious to them.
+- I'm sure there are other drawbacks, I think I've just become blind to them.
 I've been using this layout for 3+ years without problems.

 ### Changes